 Bonds 1.00 2.7%

-Simply put, stocks have the best risk-return trade off among investment choices.
+Simply put, stocks have the best risk-return trade-off among investment choices.
 This makes stocks one of the best investments.

 *Beta is a measure of price volatility.
 The market beta is one.
 Hedge funds are 5 times more volatile than the overall market.

 How to identify a good stock to buy

 If you’re interested in buying stocks, but you are wondering which stock to buy, we strongly recommend good old-fashioned stock analysis.